 Beginning elevation at the trailhead is 5,743' with the peak elevation of the summit of Sheep Mountain at 8,450' on the Round Mountain - Summit Adventure portion of the trail.
 Much of this trail is south facing, and is generally clear of snow year round.

-The Foothills Nature Trail is a 1 mile Easy hike.
+The Foothills Nature Trail is a 1-mile hike rated as Easy.

-For more information about the Round Mountain - Summit Adventure Trail, please see the Summit Adventure Trail page HERE.
+More information about the Round Mountain Trail on the Summit Adventure Trail page

 Foothills Nature Trail Handout